ics-py/ics-py/doc/howtos/quickstart.rst

  print("Event '{}' started {}".format(e.summary, e.begin))
  # Event 'Workshop Git' started 2015-11-16 17:30:00+00:00

+..
+Note:: You can verify the file formatting by using tests/samples/bulk_import.py

 Creating a new Calendar and Add Events
 --------------------------------------